 Disclaimer: The information on this page should not be viewed as an official or legally binding document.
 Other requirements or exceptions may apply.
 For more detailed information, please consult a qualified tax representative and/or official Tax Commission publications.

-For tax years beginning before January 1, 2015, a one-time income tax credit is available for 50% of the incremental cost of purchasing a new original equipment manufacturer AFV or converting a vehicle to operate on an alternative fuel.
+For tax years beginning before January 1, 2020, a one-time income tax credit is available for 50% of the incremental cost of purchasing a new original equipment manufacturer AFV, excluding electric vehicles, or converting a vehicle to operate on an alternative fuel.
 The state also provides a tax credit for 10% of the total vehicle cost, up to $1,500, if the incremental cost of a new AFV cannot be determined or when an AFV is resold, as long as a tax credit has not been previously taken on the vehicle.
-Equipment used for conversions must be new and must not have been previously used to modify or retrofit any vehicle.
-The alternative fuels eligible for the credit are compressed natural gas, liquefied natural gas, liquefied petroleum gas, hydrogen fuel cell, and electricity.
-Hydrogen fuel cell vehicles are eligible through December 31, 2010, and only qualified electric vehicles placed into service before July 1, 2010, are eligible.
-For vehicles propelled by electricity only, the credit is based on the full purchase price of the vehicle.
-For vehicles equipped with an internal combustion engine and powered partially by electricity, such as a hybrid electric vehicle, the credit is based on the cost of the portion of the motor vehicle attributable to the propulsion of the vehicle by electricity.
+Equipment used for conversions must be new; must not have been previously used to modify or retrofit any vehicle; must meet applicable federal and state safety standards; and must be installed by a state certified alternative fuels equipment technician.
+The alternative fuels eligible for the credit are compressed natural gas, liquefied natural gas, hydrogen, and liquefied petroleum gas (propane).
 Tax credits may be carried forward for up to five years.
-(House Bill 3024, 2010, and Oklahoma Statutes 68-2357.22)
+(Reference House Bill 1718, 2013; House Bill 2005, 2013; and Oklahoma Statutes 68-2357.22)

 For tax years beginning after December 31, 2004 and before January 1, 2013, a biodiesel (B100) production facility is allowed a credit of $0.20 per gallon of biodiesel produced.
 An eligible biodiesel facility must produce at least 25% of its nameplate design capacity for at least six months after the first month for which it is eligible to receive the credit, on or before December 31, 2008.
 The credit is allowed for 60 months beginning with the first month for which the facility is eligible to receive the credit and ending not later than December 31, 2012.
 An eligible facility may also receive a credit of $0.20 per gallon for biodiesel produced in excess of the original nameplate design capacity which results from expansion of the facility completed on or after the effective date of this act and before December 31, 2008.
 Beginning January 1, 2013, a biodiesel facility may receive a credit of $0.075 per gallon of biodiesel, for new production for a period not to exceed 36 consecutive months.
 Additional restrictions apply.
 (House Bill 1513, 2007, and Oklahoma Statute 68-2357.67)